Leica Q Typ 116 vs Olympus PEN-F

 The Leica Q (Typ 116) and the Olympus PEN-F are two enthusiast cameras that were revealed to the public, respectively, in June 2015 and January 2016.
 The Q Typ 116 is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (Q Typ 116) and a Four Thirds (PEN-F) sensor.
 The Leica has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica Q (Typ 116) and the Olympus PEN-F?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Leica Q Typ 116 and the Olympus PEN-F is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Q Typ 116 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Leica Q Typ 116 and the Olympus PEN-F are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (13 percent) than the Leica Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the PEN-F are weather-sealed.